cass-community/cass-community.github.io/_highlights/README.md

 ### Software mentions

 * When mentioning products included in the CASS software product catalog, the mention in the body text should be **bolded** and the package name should be included in the `software_mentioned` list in the frontmatter of the highlight.
 The body text should *not* be linked to anything.
+* Ideally, the `sofware_mentioned` list should be in the same order that the products are named in the body.
 * Mentions of software products *not* included in the CASS software product catalog should generally be minimized.
 Where present, they should *not* be bolded.
 Nor should they be linked, unless there is a strong reason.

 ### CASS member mentions